The First Easter Rabbit

-The First Easter Rabbit is an animated Easter television special that premiered April 9, 1976 on NBC and later aired on CBS.
+The First Easter Rabbit is an American animated Easter television special that premiered April 9, 1976, on NBC and later aired on CBS.
 Created by Rankin/Bass Productions, it tells the story of the Easter Bunny's origin.
 The special is loosely based on the 1922 children's book The Velveteen Rabbit by Margery Williams.
-Burl Ives narrated the special which also featured the Irving Berlin song "Easter Parade"; it marked Ives's return to a Rankin/Bass special for the first time since the company's 1964 stop motion television special Rudolph the Red-Nosed Reindeer twelve years prior.
+Burl Ives narrates the special which also features the Irving Berlin song "Easter Parade".
+It marked Ives's return to a Rankin/Bass special for the first time since the company's 1964 stop motion television special Rudolph the Red-Nosed Reindeer twelve years prior.